rse/vdo-ninja-trampoline/README.md

 - **Session Mode**:
   This is the mode the peer is operating under:
   - **attendee**:
+    a person in a regular meeting, i.e., all attendees share their video and audio to each other.
+This causes lots of WebRTC connections and hence should be used for about 5-10 peers only.
+This is intended for regular meeting participants.
   - **sender**:
+    a person in a broadcast meeting, i.e., all sender share only their audio with each other and their video with just the director (in lower-quality) and the receiver (in high-quality).
+This is intended for presenters in a produced online event.
   - **follower**:
+    like **sender**, but without sharing video at all.
+This is intended for assistents in a produced online event in order to observe the senders.
   - **injector**:
+    like **follower**, but without even sharing audio at all.
+This is intended for assistents in a produced online event in order to just inject chat messages to the senders.
   - **receiver**:
+    the OBS Studio "Browser Source" receiving the video/audio stream of a particular sender.
   - **director**:
+    the director of the online event in order to control the senders and interact with the senders.

 - **Source URL**:
   This is your entry point.